ewe2/ewe2.ninja/content/stuff/music/revolution.md

 terrible place to be creative in, both for its culture and its environment, and Emerick has similar issues with it and his personal involvement with the Beatles.

+I found both Emerick's and MacDonald's positions at this point rather curious with regard to the White Album itself, given most of the songs were written on guitars and fully demoed on guitars and only later were fleshed out in band arrangements, which was the difficult stage of proceedings.
+MacDonald is so seized by his formula of *random* he just wants to apply it where it obviously does not.
+Emerick's position is rather easier to understand, he didn't want to remain in a situation where I suspect he was being seen as part of the problem.
+Once Ken Scott came on board, there were no further issues, and I think that's telling.

 It is almost impossible to avoid making biographical judgements here: perhaps a better approach would involve an acknowledgement that the Beatles felt trapped by their fame and the necessity of artistic development, keeping in mind that few at this stage of rock history were ever faced with such an issue.
 Together with their belief in their abilities, this might have had an effect on their style of songwriting (whatever you think of their quality).
 MacDonald decides instead to largely blame Lennon and to some degree Harrison for this.
-But in fact, as we know, it is McCartney who begins to unravel the bands recording relationship by using Abbey Road as his personal studio from the time of *Sgt Pepper* onwards.
+But we know it is McCartney who begins to unravel the bands recording relationship by beginning to use Abbey Road as his personal studio from the time of *Sgt Pepper* onwards.
 The band were so huge that live performance was practically impossible and they wanted to explore the use of multitracking itself as a compositional method.
 Much later in the book, MacDonald introduces the chronology proper with a rant on modern recording techniques and computer-aided composition.
 It is easy to miss its import until you notice how he preferences particular issues of the Beatles recording career in the main chapters.
 The not-so-subtle inference is that by being relatively backward in technology compared to American studios, Beatle records gained by other forms of innovation (drum miking, ADT, etc).
 This may well have some truth in it; on the other hand, the Beatles happily changed studios when an 8-track was available, and used new technology like the Moog synthesizer.
 Although they were envious of American studio facilities they never seriously considered recording in America, but nevertheless made noises about it.
 So this argument is merely self-serving, using the Beatles to confirm his bias.

 ### You say you've got a real solution